katnyeung/scheduler_tot_ai/README.md

 text

+---

 ## Why This Matters

 This project embodies a truly experimental approach to programming:
-- **Flexibility:** By decoupling decision logic (ToT) from execution, you can easily modify or extend the system in real time.
+- **Flexibility**: By decoupling decision logic (ToT) from execution, you can easily modify or extend the system in real time.
-- **Context Awareness:** With vector storage for node semantics, the AI can consider detailed context in its reasoning.
+- **Context Awareness**: With vector storage for node semantics, the AI can consider detailed context in its reasoning.
-- **Self-Improvement:** The action/refinement cycle ensures the system learns from each decision, potentially leading to smarter automation over time.
+- **Self-Improvement**: The action/refinement cycle ensures the system learns from each decision, potentially leading to smarter automation over time.